dgaydukov/cert-aws/sa/files/sa.md

 * nosql - partitionKey as one key (authorId), and sortKey (bookId) as key from second table
 Many-to-many:
 * relational- authors, books, author_book - special table to store auhorId+bookId
-* nosql - create 1 primary key with partition key + sort key and second primary key where you swap partition and sort key.
+* nosql - create 1 primary key with partition key + sort key and second primary key where you swap partition and sort key:
+* adjacency list - way to represent graph data (nodes and edges) in flat model.
+Suppose we have a bunch of people and want to represent them as friends.
+We can use graph representation.
+But can use java, if we create `Map<String, List<String>>` where key is person and value is list of this friends.
+This will add some redundancy/duplication
+(if Mike & Bob friends, then under key Mark Bob would be inside list of friends, and under kye Bob, Mark would be inside list of friends)
+Yet this duplication in space guarantees instant result, you can get list of friends of anybody within O(1) - cause we are using Map.
 Partition key should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
 This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
 So if you choose wrong partition key and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
 That's why you should have equal distribution across partition key.
 Best practices to select partition key:
 * use high cardinality attr - email/customerId/orderId/productId
 * use composite attr - combine several attr into single string to be used as key
 * add random key to partition key
+One way to offload dynamoDB writes is to use sqs:
+* you can decrease WCU and save on costs
-When you build NoSql schema you should:
+* you can use it as protection against accidental load spikes When you build NoSql schema you should:
 * create ERD (entity relations diagram) - same as for relational db, define entities and relations between them
 * define access pattern - how data would be accessed